ieb/NMEA2000_Booklet/README.md

 ## CanDiagnose servers

-Build and run https://github.com/ieb/CanDiagnose connected to your NMEA2000 network, emiting the same data as in src/test/resources/data/*.json
+Build and run https://github.com/ieb/N2KNMMEA0183Wifi on an ESP32 connected to your NMEA2000 network.
+It exposes http,websocket, tcp and udp servers, as well as a mDNS responder.
+The tcp server emits NMEA0183 traffic and switches to N2K over SeaSmart sentences on recpiept of a $PCDCM,1,0*58 message (or any other $PCDCM message from the kindle).

-Configure the booklet as in src/test/resources/config.json
+By default the booklet will discover the NMEA2000 server using mDNS, discovering _can-tcp._tcp.local, typically on port 10110.

-By default the booklet will discover the NMEA2000 server using mDNS, although if that doesnt work you can configutre a list of servers to try and connect to.
-The booklet will attempt to connect to each server in turn, backing off from failed servers for 30s.
-Process is displayed on the UI status screen with diagnostics going into the log file.
+On connect the booklet sends a $PCDCM message with a list of PGNs to filter on, or a zero list for no filtering.
+This switches the ESP32 into SeaSmart mode.

 For mDNS to work on the Kindle the IP firewall on the kindle must be adjusted to allow the multicast packets on port 5353 be be sent and recieved.
 If running on a isolated network with no default router dont forget to add a default route to the routing table on the NMEA2000 server